 Arguably, the Irish experience of craft beer extends back at least as far as the Bronze Age.
-Recent scholarship suggests that Fulacht Fiadh in the west of Ireland served as early beer brewing cauldrons reinforcing the early importance of craft beer in Irish life (Quinn and Moore, 2007).
+Recent scholarship suggests that Fulacht Fiadh in the west of Ireland served as early beer brewing cauldrons reinforcing the importance of craft beer in early Irish life (Quinn and Moore, 2007).
 Fulacht Fiadh suggests that beer was locally produced, utilising local knowledge and ingredients – mirroring a more modern phenomenon.
-Typically and currently craft beer is likewise produced in small batches, prepared in a traditional manner by independent producers.
-All of which Fulacht Fiadh clearly were.
-This tradition informs a modern practise and age-old way in which people engage with this locally fermented foodstuff.
+Typically and currently craft beer is likewise produced in small batches, and prepared in a traditional manner by independent producers.
+Tradition informs a modern practice – an age-old way in which people engage with this locally fermented foodstuff.

-The Irish Craft Brewers Association (https://icba.ie) was formed in 2013 to provide a voice for a new generation of independent microbrewers.
+The Irish Craft Brewers Association (https://icba.ie) was formed in 2013 to give voice to a new generation of independent microbrewers.
 This organisation collects data on an annual basis and makes it available publicly in its annual report.
-Data is available detailing annual production quantities, number of brewers as well as the variety of beer types produced.
-The most recent dataset was compiled by an independent contractor and was the product of a survey conducted in 2017 and made available at: (https://icba.ie/datasets/Irish_Beer_Industry_2017).
+Data details annual production quantities, number of brewers as well as the variety of beer types produced.
+An independent contractor compiled the most recent dataset through a survey conducted in 2017 and made available at: (https://icba.ie/datasets/Irish_Beer_Industry_2017).
 The dataset is provided as a CSV file allowing for additional manipulation and open analysis.
-Additional data from the Brewers of Europe (https://brewersofeurope.org) is available which allows for the Irish beer data to be put into a broader context.
+The Brewers of Europe (https://brewersofeurope.org) provides additional data to place Irish beer production and consumption into a broader context.

 However, Ireland remains a beer drinking country and currently ranks 8th amongst the higher per capita consumers of beer in Europe according to this infographic from the Brewers of Europe.